 next assignment: not so good

 We were to photograph a total stranger.
-Only another student in the class didn’t do it. =\ I couldn’t bring myself to ask a stranger, although I did on the first assignment — a young kid in the street in Providence.
+Only another student in the class didn’t do it. =\ I couldn’t bring myself to ask a stranger, although I did on the first assignment — a young kid in the street in Providence who happened to know much about photography.
 I wished I had taken more of him, but I hadn’t.
-Anyway, not completing this assignment kept me from a better grade, which is not why I went to class, but nevertheless … might have robbed me of an opportunity to do something out of the blue.
+If only I had known about the next assignments!
+Anyway, not completing this assignment kept me from a better grade, which is not why I went to class, but nevertheless … I might have missed an opportunity to do something out of the blue.
 I so like out of the blue.

 last assignment: self-portraits